gudmundur/straeto-utilities/README.md

 Currently I'm working on getting confirmation for that the data I've obtained from Strætó is indeed public.

-Additionally I'm working out which license Ævar has on his ISN93 conversion code.
+Additionally I'm working out which license Ævar has on his [ISN93 conversion code][isn].

 ## Contributions